Sugar cookies on a glass plate. There are two decorated stars on top.

 How to freeze sugar cookie dough

-• Shape the dough, with your hands, into flattened round disks.
+• Shape the dough into flattened round disks

-• Place them in a labeled freezer bag, or air-tight container.
+• Place in a labeled freezer bag, or air-tight container

 • When you want to make the sugar cookies, let the dough defrost enough to become pliable.
 Then roll out with a rolling pin, cut out, and continue on with the recipe as if you were making them fresh!